Guidance on labelling, contaminants and what to look out for when importing nuts.

 For general enquiries on food hygiene please contact the Food Hygiene Policy Team by email at firstname.lastname@example.org

-A guidance note on the Contaminants in Food (England) Regulations 2013, which make provision for enactment and enforcement of Commission Regulations setting regulatory limits for contaminants in food (nitrate, mycotoxins, metals, 3-MCPD, dioxins and PAHs), can be found at on our website.
+A guidance note on the Contaminants in Food (England) Regulations 2013, which make provision for enactment and enforcement of retained UK law which set out limits for contaminants in food (nitrate, mycotoxins, metals, 3-MCPD, dioxins and PAHs), can be found at on our website.

 There are some other import restrictions/requirements that apply to nuts of which importers need to be aware and these are as follows:

-This means that consignments can only enter the EU through specific ports or airports which are designated BCPs.
+This means that consignments can only enter GB through specific ports or airports which are designated BCPs.

 Further information for business operators can be found at our webpage on Mycotoxins.

-Importers should also be aware that the European Commission has granted approval under Commission Decision 2008/47/EC for the USA to carry out pre-export checks on their peanuts and derived products, immediately prior to export.
+Importers should also be aware that approval under Commission Implementing Regulation (EU) 2015/949 for the USA to carry out pre-export checks on their peanuts and derived products, immediately prior to export.
 Therefore consignments from the USA of peanuts, and products derived from peanuts, should be accompanied by a certificate signed by an official of the USA competent authority, the United States Department of Agriculture (USDA), stating that the consignment complies with maximum levels of aflatoxins and providing results of the sampling and analysis carried out.

 Contact the Imported Food Team, Food Standards Agency, via email at firstname.lastname@example.org.